 The endless wait for summer is almost at an end – so it’s time to start planning that getaway.
 Whether it’s a quick jaunt close to home or an elaborate escape further afield, here are five destinations sure to please.

 It doesn’t get better than summer in the Gateway City, according to Alper Oztok, the General Manager at Four Seasons Hotel St. Louis.
-“The weather is beautiful, especially in May and June when there’s minimal humidity,” he says.
+“The weather is beautiful, especially in May and June,” he says.
 “It’s the perfect time to go to outdoor concerts or sporting events.”

 But the star of the show is the famous Gateway Arch.
-The tallest man-made monument in the Western Hemisphere is reopening on July 3 to show off a USD 380 million restoration project.
-The Hotel is celebrating with a package that includes a room with a view of the 630-foot-high (192-metre) icon and a visit to the top.
-Or do as Oztok does, and put on your sneakers.
-“I’m an avid runner,” he says, “and a beautiful way to start your day is by running or biking along the path that goes by the Arch.
+The tallest man-made monument in the Western Hemisphere reopened last July after a USD 380 million restoration project that extended to the riverfront green space.
+Book a room with a wall of windows overlooking the 630-foot-high (190-metre) icon, and take a tram ride to the top.
+Or do as Oztok does and put on your running shoes.
+“A beautiful way to start your day,” he says, “is by running or biking along the path that goes by the Arch.”